AhmedYousriSobhi/used_cars_price_estimation/docs/analysis_report.md

 ![modelyears_plot](https://github.com/AhmedYousriSobhi/ATmega-16-BOOTLOADER/assets/66730765/295ec3d7-e614-48f0-996b-a831df5736eb)

 7- Effect of transmission type in car price:
+- The analysis reveals a notable price difference between cars with manual and automatic transmission types.
+- Cars with manual transmission tend to have lower prices compared to cars with automatic transmission.
+- This price difference can be attributed to various factors such as market demand, availability, and perceived value associated with different transmission types.
+- Buyers looking for more affordable options may consider cars with manual transmission, while those seeking convenience and ease of use may opt for cars with automatic transmission.
+- It is crucial for the company to account for this price disparity when estimating the value of used cars with different transmission types to ensure fair pricing and competitiveness in the market.
 ![price_distribution_over_transmission_type](https://github.com/AhmedYousriSobhi/ATmega-16-BOOTLOADER/assets/66730765/32915bca-3feb-4fa9-9668-a5790936878a)

 8- Price Trend and Pattern over the years:
+- Analyzing the price trend and pattern over time for each car reveals interesting observations.
+- Car models exhibit a generally increasing price trend over the analyzed time period.
+This suggests a growing demands in these models.
+Except for Juke Platinium model, as we don't have enough data in the dataset, so it is not visible to determined its trend.
+- The price distribution in all the models suffers from fluctuations over time.
+- It is important for the company to closely monitor and analyze the price trends and patterns of different car models to make informed decisions regarding pricing strategies, inventory management, and understanding customer preferences.
+- By identifying these trends and patterns, the company can adapt its pricing and marketing strategies accordingly to maximize profitability and stay competitive in the market
 ![Price_Trend_After_Cleaning](https://github.com/AhmedYousriSobhi/ATmega-16-BOOTLOADER/assets/66730765/9628e474-889f-462f-898a-db8382d57b4b)

 9- How does the price vary based on different car features such as car model, manufacturing year, and kilometers driven?